-A regional PPRI network for countries of the former Soviet Union, the so-called CIS PPRI network, has been established.
-This network is coordinated by the WHO Collaborating Centre for Pharmaceutical Pricing and Reimbursement Information at the Pharmacoeconomics Department and the WHO Regional Office for Europe.
+A regional PPRI network for countries of the former Soviet Union, the so-called PPRI EECA (Eastern Europe and Central Asia) network, has been established.
+This network is coordinated by the WHO Collaborating Centre for Pharmaceutical Pricing and Reimbursement Policies at the Pharmacoeconomics Department and the WHO Regional Office for Europe.

-Members of this network are representatives of public authorities in the field of medicines (particularly related to pricing, procurement and funding) in the Central Asian countries in the WHO European region: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, the Republic of Moldova, the Russian Federation, Tajikistan, Turkmenistan, Ukraine and Uzbekistan (note: not all countries within the CIS PPRI network are formally members of the CIS: Turkmenistan is an associate member and Georgia and Ukraine withdrew their participation).
-Nevertheless, the name was retained for simplification purposes.
-Some members of the CIS PPRI network are also members of the large core PPRI network.
+Members of this network are representatives of public authorities in the field of medicines (particularly related to pricing, procurement and funding) in the Eastern European and Central Asian countries in the WHO European region: Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, the Republic of Moldova, the Russian Federation, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.
+Some members of the PPRI EECA network are also members of the large core PPRI network.

-The CIS PPRI network started in 2017, with a meeting in Chisinau (Moldova) in June 2017.
+The PPRI EECA (formerly called CIS+) network started in 2017, with a meeting in Chisinau (Moldova) in June 2017.
 Working language is Russian.
-PPR tools have been translated and adapted to the needs of the CIS PPRI network.
+PPRI tools have been translated and adapted to the needs of the PPRI EECA network.

 Activities and deliverables: